 Menu Description 2.1 System This section allows you to set the Broadband router's system Time Zone, Password and Remote Management Administrator.
-2.2 WAN This section allows you to select the connection method in order to establish a connection with your ISP (same as the Quick Setup Wizard section)

-2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 Wireless You can setup the wireless LAN's SSID, WEP key, MAC filtering.
-2.5 QoS You can setup the QoS bandwidth control policy.
-2.6 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
+2.2 WAN This section allows you to select the connection method in order to establish a connection with your ISP (same as the Quick Setup Wizard section) 2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 Wireless You can setup the wireless LAN's SSID, WEP key, MAC filtering.
+2.5 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
 This allows you to specify what user/packet can pass your router's NAT.
-2.7 Firewall The Firewall section allows you to configure Access Control, Hacker Prevention and DMZ.
+2.6 Firewall The Firewall section allows you to configure Access Control, Hacker Prevention and DMZ.